magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Assistants should ask for user approval before allowing cross-author writes.

-Like any other Magic App, Assistants can use the data Sandbox functions to store data.
+Like any other App, Assistants can use the data Sandbox functions to store data.
 Assistants however can supply a `backup` option to the data Sandbox functions to access a separate storage location with a much higher limit of 1 GB.
 This backup storage is isolated from the Assistant's main storage and is not backed up in the cloud or synced to other devices.
 Assistants can backup data to protect against data loss risk:

 ```javascript
 //take backup of all of author.App's data